Smartlux/py232key/README.md

 1. The script opens the specified serial port with the given settings.
 2. It continually reads lines from the serial port.
 3. Each line is searched for a match using the specified regex pattern.
-4. If a match is found, the script extracts the data and simulates typing it, followed by pressing Enter.
+4. If a match is found, the script extracts the data from the first capturing group and simulates typing it, followed by pressing Enter.
 5. The process repeats until the script is terminated or an error occurs.

 ### Line Termination